phloe/amoeba/README.md

 ### _.toQuery

-Returns a querystring built from the supplied object.
+Returns a query string built from the supplied object.

 ###### Arguments

-* `subject` - (Object) Object to transform into a querystring.
+* `subject` - (Object) Object to transform into a query string.

 ###### Example